Is Brie Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Brie is a soft cheese that can support listeria bacteria growth due to its high moisture content.
+Brie is a soft cheese with high moisture content, which can support the growth of listeria bacteria if made from unpasteurized milk.
 Listeria infection during pregnancy can cause miscarriage, stillbirth, or serious complications for newborns.
-The good news is that pasteurized brie eliminates this risk, and the vast majority of commercial brie in the U.S. is made from pasteurized milk.
+The good news is that pasteurized brie eliminates this risk, and the vast majority of commercially sold brie in the United States is made from pasteurized milk.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.